Teens

 Teens participate in the High School Video Workshop.

-In this free, hands-on after-school program, students in grades 9–12 work with a teaching artist to explore video as an artistic medium.
-Students will use video as a form of personal expression and will work in small groups to create their own films.
+In this free, vacation week program, students in grades 9 – 12 work with a teaching artist to explore video as an artistic medium.
+Students will use video as a form of personal expression and will work in small groups to create films.
 The class will explore how to use video in creative ways, from pre-production to developing camera techniques and, finally, editing.
 No prior experience necessary—beginners are welcome!

 For information about upcoming opportunities for teens, subscribe to our School & Educator Programs eNews.